The Deity of Christ

-Both of these views fail to realize that the Lord Jesus, first and foremost, comes from the line of His father, God, before coming to the earth through the line of David.
+Views that believe Jesus is the only-begotten in the days of His flesh and afterwards, fail to realize that the Lord Jesus, first and foremost, comes from the line of His father, God, before coming to the earth through the line of David.
 It is only in this way He deserves to be heir of all things and can die for our salvation.

 These views contradict the Biblical statement that God has an only-begotten son in heaven who was sent into the world and distorts the gospel completely.
 For if God did not send His only-begotten son who was this son in heaven, than who was it that was sent?
 This leads to all kinds of conclusions including that there is more than one God which is absolutely against the monotheism of God and the Bible, or that a created being was sent.
 It also removes the awesome truth of what God is love means (for what great extents does God go to redeem us, and how painful was it for God, to see the son He gave life to endure such suffering and die, and then forsake Him for 3 days?) and there are many other issues.
 However, it is indeed as the only-begotten son of God that the Lord Jesus died for our sins:

 10 For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.
 (NKJV)

 All of the Lord Jesus’ statements concerning His relationship with His father support and can only be understood within the context of being the only-begotten Son of God even before His time on earth as a man.
 It indicates a continuity of His relationship with His father; He was the only-begotten Son of God both before and after His days in the flesh:

 18 No one has seen God at any time.
 The only begotten Son, who is in the bosom of the Father, He has declared Him.
 (NKJV)